Overview of the Kassel Mission

 By George Collar

-Welcome Description: Basic facts about the Kassel Mission explained by KMMA/KMHS founder Bill Dewey, just prior to the unveiling of the German-American Airmens Memorial dedicated to the 136 soldiers from both sides who died that in the Kassel Mission.
+Welcome Description: Basic facts about the Kassel Mission explained by KMMA/KMHS founder Bill Dewey, just prior to the unveiling of the German-American Airmens Memorial dedicated to the 136 soldiers from both sides who died that day on the Kassel Mission.
 Armed Forces Network interview at the Memorial dedication ceremony, Ludwigsau Germany, 1 August 1990.

 The 445th Bomb Group was almost wiped out, and I went down on my twenty-ninth mission, during the infamous Kassel raid of September 27, 1944.